 Tahir Abbas BSc(Econ) MSocSc PhD FRSA is Professor of Sociology at Fatih University in Istanbul.
 For a full academic career history, visit the academic positions page.

 Professor Abbas’ current work focuses on ethnicity, diversity, cultural pluralism, Islam and prejudice.
 He is especially interested in the role of ethnicity in the ‘performance of Islam’ among Muslim minorities and in the ways in which Islam is the political ‘third space’ between secularism and conservatism.
 His research uses both quantitative and qualitative social science methodologies to explore issues ethnic and religious identity, social conflict and social reproduction, intolerance and prejudice, integration and multiculturalism, and terrorism and political violence.

 Professor Abbas recently submitted his research monograph entitled, Contemporary Turkey: Ethnicity, Islam and Politics.
 His co-edited collection, Political Muslims, is to be submitted in early 2015.
 It is a global review of positive approaches to political, social, cultural and economic participation of Muslims that counter the dominant negative paradigms of ‘Islamism’ in society.
-He is also working on a book on ethnic Muslim issues, based on his work in England, and his travels across Turkey, Israel, Pakistan and Indonesia, to submitted by the summer of 2015.
+He is also working on a book on ethnic Muslim issues, based on his work in England, and his research across Turkey, Israel, Pakistan and Indonesia, to submitted by the summer of 2015.

 Professor Abbas is on the Editorial Boards of Sociology of Islam (Brill, Leiden), East West Affairs: A Quarterly Journal of North-South Relations in Postnormal Times (EWA) (East-West University, Chicago) and Bandung: Journal of the Global South (Springer-Verlag, Heidelberg).
 He is a reviewer for many leading international sociology and political science journals.